Constitutional history of Greece: The Colonels' Regime (1967–1974)

-The Third Hellenic Republic
+The Third Hellenic Republic (1974–present)

 With the return of civilian rule under Constantine Karamanlis, the new government, acting under extraordinary circumstances, issued a "Constituting Act" which voided the 1973 constitution.
-Pending a referendum on a new constitution, the 1952 constitution was temporarily restored, "except for the articles dealing with the form of the State"; the last phrase referring to whether the monarchy would be restored or not.
+Pending a referendum on a new constitution, the 1952 constitution was temporarily restored, "except for the articles dealing with the form of the State"; the last phrase referred to whether the monarchy would be restored or not.
 In the meantime, the functions of the king were to be discharged by the incumbent President of the Republic General Phaedon Gizikis who was appointed by the Ioannides' short-lived regime as a nominal figurehead.

 The matter was settled by plebiscite on 8 December 1974, by which the monarchy was definitively abolished.
 A new Constitution, adopted by Parliament and promulgated on 11 June 1975, established a parliamentary democracy with a president as head of state.
+Karamanlis reinforced the executive branch's power, represented by the prime minister, while the president would act as the head of state with sufficient reserve powers, the right to call elections, appoint a government, dissolve Parliament, and call referendums on important national questions.
+Moreover, the president could veto any legislation that did not reflect the popular will that could only be overcome with three fifth parliamentary majority.
+The presidential powers, which overall exceeded those of the monarch under the 1952 Constitution, were drawn inspiration from the recent Gaullism reforms in the France where Karamanlis spent time (1963–1974).

-In practice, however, most of the power was vested in the prime minister.
-This constitution was revised in 1985 to codify this practice.
-It was amended again in 2001, in 2008 and in 2019 and is in force today.
+Papandreou triggered a constitutional crisis by employing dubious constitutional methods, to revise the constitution in 1985 to increase the powers of the prime minister by removing the reserve powers of the president, which were acting as checks and balances; effectively turning the prime minister into a "parliamentary autocrat".
+The Constitution was amended again in 2001, 2008, and 2019 and is in force today.